Magnetic Slime Recipe & Science Experiment

 Magnetic attraction can pull some special slime polymers way out of their preferred shape.

-There’s a good chance you’ve (1) already worked with magnets and (2) made slime many times.
-It’s a good bet you haven’t done it at the same time, however.
-To remedy that, here’s a way to make Magnetic Slime.
-You’ll likely be very “attracted” to this new kind of slime and enjoy using a super-strong neodymium magnet to form a miniature Devil’s Tower (Devil’s Tower, WY, USA) in the polymer.
-Check the Additional Information section to see how this slime models a cancer fighter.
-It’s chemistry, physics, biology, and geology all in one!
+There is a pretty good chance that you have (1) already worked with magnets and have (2) made slime many times.
+It’s also a good bet you haven’t done both at the same time!
+To remedy that, we’ve provided some easy-to-follow instructions on how to make magnetic slime.
+You’ll likely be very “attracted” to this new kind of magnetic slime and enjoy using a super-strong neodymium magnet to form a miniature Devil’s Tower (Devil’s Tower, WY, USA) in the polymer.
+Be sure to check out the Additional Information section to see how this slime models a cancer-fighting therapy.
+When you make and experiment with this magnetic slime recipe, it’s like a chemistry, physics, biology and geology lesson — all in one!
+Whether you’re looking to create a magnetic slime science fair project or you’re wanting a fun at-home activity, read on to learn how to make magnetic slime with everyday items in your home.

 SICK Science® is a registered trademark of Steve Spangler, Inc. All Rights Reserved.